 ‘All analogies have their perils, but Bowen’s notion of space as coastline works when it comes to space weapons.’

 ‘The latest scholar to try to take Mahan’s crown… offers a broad view of how spacepower interacts with other aspects of geopolitics.’

 - Jeff Foust, The Space Review

 Order from Edinburgh University Press directly or from your usual online book seller.
 Currently in hardback, epub, and PDF formats for purchase.
 It is also available as an ebook subscription for Universities and other institutions – ask your librarian.

-A paperback edition is expected to release in winter 2021/22.
+A paperback edition is expected to release in 2022.